Onemind-Services-LLC/naf/20 Introduction to Network Automation with Python/exercise_4a.md

 ## Exercise:
 ### Problem Statement:
-Write the parsed output in the previous exercise to an excel sheet.
+Write the parsed output in the previous exercise to an excel/CSV file

 ### Solution
 - Create a python file with name 'parse_save.py'